 Centered around the 2011 Libyan Revolution, the book Libyan Sugar is a road trip through a war zone, detailed through phone camera photographs, journal entries, and written communication with family and colleagues.
 A record of Michael Christopher Brown’s life both inside and outside Libya during that year, the book is about a young man going to war for the first time and his experience of that age-old desire to get as close as possible to a conflict in order to discover something about war and something about himself—perhaps a certain definition of life and death.
-A sample of images from the book.
+A sample of images from the book, caption information coming soon.

 Since 1985, the International Center of Photography has recognized outstanding achievements in photography with its prestigious Infinity Awards.
 The awards ceremony is also ICP’s primary fundraising benefit, with its revenues assisting the center’s various programs.